loyboy/loyboy/README.md

 - [Standbasis School Curriculum Management](https://github.com/loyboy/standbasis2022backend): A Backend Microservice infrastructure deployed into a VPS built with Java Spring and Hibernate, that powers the Standbasis Curriculum Management Software.
 - 📈 [Trendz](https://github.com/loyboy/trendz): Fully tested with CI/CD pipeline & documented fashion branded mini app with a separate backend and database that can easily scale to millions.
 - [Terminal Calculator](https://github.com/loyboy/elixir-calculator): Its a calculator built with Elixir within the command line Terminal.
-- [Uber Backed Clone](https://github.com/loyboy/elixir-uber-clone): Its a clone of the Uber Archictecture built with Elixir, Postgressql and Phoneix framework.
 - [Menscript](https://menscript.com/uk): A telemedicine startup company built with Nuxt.js, Stripe and Node.js that serves physician-certified medications to customers for hair, skin and sex problems.

 <h4>About me:</h4>

-- Currently working part-time as a Cloud Architect Engineer at Upwork.
 - I use VSCode as my primary editor 💻 (Not used to Neovim yet).
 - I write blog posts on [my-blog](https://dev.to/loysupremo), check it out!